JasonDahl/de_zoomcamp_hw/dehw_01_docker_sql/README.md

 We can also query the database using SQLAlchemy.
 See several examples in the [Notebook](https://github.com/JasonDahl/de_zoomcamp_hw/blob/main/dehw_01_docker_sql/DE_HW1_Docker_SQL_Terraform.ipynb, "View notebook") .

 #### Docker-Compose
-We can use Docker-Compose to orchestrate the conatiners rather than starting the containers manually.
+We can use Docker-Compose to orchestrate the containers rather than starting the containers manually.
 View the configuration in [docker-compose.yaml](https://github.com/JasonDahl/de_zoomcamp_hw/blob/main/dehw_01_docker_sql/docker-compose.yaml).

 Run it with:
 ```bash